AnthuA25/AnthuA25/README.md

 - 👯 I’m looking to collaborate on open source projects

-- 💬 Talk to me about  New exciting job opportunities related to either Front-end or Back-end using react and node.
+- 💬 Talk to me about  New exciting job opportunities related to either Front-end using react and node.

 <br>